 Evacuation costs can exceed $50,000, making this coverage crucial.
 Additionally, most policies include medical repatriation in case of death during your trip.
 At a minimum, we recommend plans that include at least $100,000 in Medical Evacuation coverage.

-Traveling to Japan can be very costly, especially when factoring expenses like flights, hotel bookings, tours, and excursions.
+Traveling to Japan can be very costly, especially when factoring in expenses like flights, hotel bookings, tours, and excursions.
 If you need to cancel or cut your trip short due to an unforeseen event, trip cancellation and interruption coverage can reimburse you for your prepaid, non-refundable travel expenses.

 Many popular comprehensive travel insurance plans will reimburse up to 100% of your insured trip costs if you’re forced to cancel your trip due to illness, injury, death of a family member, or severe weather.